Mar 3, 2026

 QuickDBD

 QuickDBD lets you type your schema and see the ERD instantly.
 It’s very fast for quick sketches and brainstorming.
+The tool uses a simple, readable text syntax that converts directly into structured diagrams without drag-and-drop editing.

 Pros: